SAP/cap-operator/README.md

 #### Documentation
 Visit the [Documentation](https://sap.github.io/cap-operator/docs) to find out how to install and use the CAP Operator

-#### Helm Chart
+#### Setup
-The local version of the [helm chart](https://github.com/sap/cap-operator-lifecycle/tree/release/chart) is now part of [CAP Operator Lifecycle](https://github.com/sap/cap-operator-lifecycle) repo.
+The operator can be deployed using the [helm chart](https://github.com/sap/cap-operator-lifecycle/tree/release/chart) which is part of [CAP Operator Lifecycle](https://github.com/sap/cap-operator-lifecycle) repo.

 #### CRDs
 CRDs for the CAP Operator can be applied from the [./crds](./crds) folder, these are also copied over to the [helm chart](https://github.com/sap/cap-operator-lifecycle/tree/main/chart) when updated.